andrew-mclachlan/codefusion-studio/docs/user-guide/workspaces/create-new-workspace.md

 ### Select a workspace template

 Choose a pre-defined SoC template with ADI-recommended configuration options.
 You can choose from single or multi-core options.
+For details on supported workspace templates, see [Supported workspace templates](supported-templates.md).

 ### Complete workspace setup